The Skills-First Hiring Wave: What’s Driving It and Why Higher Education Must Pivot Now

 Adoption rate 2024 | N/A | 81 % of employers now use skills testing (TestGorilla) |

-6. How Job-Seekers Can Surf the Wave
+6. How Job-Seekers Can Navigate This Evolution

-Tell the ROI story.
-Frame skills in impact terms (“saved 10 hrs/week”, “boosted conversions 15 %”).
+Tell the ROI Story.
+Frame your skills in terms of impact.
+For example, “saved 10 hours per week” or “boosted conversions by 15%”.

 7. Bottom Line